percona/pg_tde/documentation/docs/faq.md

 For WAL encryption, AES-CTR-128 is used.

 The support of other encryption mechanisms such as AES256 is planned for future releases.
+Reach out to us with your requirements and usage scenarios of other encryption methods are needed.

 ## Is post-quantum encryption supported?

 No, it's not yet supported.
+In our implementation we reply on OpenSSL libraries that don't yet support post-quantum encryption.

 ## Can I encrypt an existing table?